MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiosource/unsubscribe_source_changed.md

 ---
 layout: default
-title: Unsubscribe Progress Coroutine
+title: Unsubscribe Source Changed
 parent: AudioSource
 grand_parent: Documentation
 ---

-## Unsubscribe Progress Coroutine
+## Unsubscribe Source Changed
 **What it does:**
 Unsubscribes the previously via. [```SubscribeSourceChanged```](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/audiosource/subscribe_source_changed/) subscribed ```SourceChangedCallback```, so that it will not be called anymore when the underlying ```AudioSourceWrapper``` of the subscribed sound has been changed